Gravicity/nextcloud-railway-template/README.md

-# NextCloud with High-Performance Backend for Railway
+# NextCloud Railway Template

-A production-ready NextCloud deployment optimized for Railway.com that resolves all common security warnings.
+A production-ready NextCloud deployment optimized for Railway.com with PostgreSQL, Redis, and security warnings fixed.

-> **⚠️ Important**: Railway doesn't support environment variables in config files.
-You'll need to set variables through the Railway dashboard.
+> **⚠️ Important**: This template uses PostgreSQL (not MySQL) to match Railway's working template structure.

 ## ✅ What This Template Fixes